Quitory: an app for quitting vaping, ZYN, and smoking

 Pricing

 The SOS craving intercept is free, always.
-The full 365-day mission arc is available via standard plans: 9.99 USD per month, 59.99 USD per year (includes a 7-day free trial), or 149.99 USD for lifetime access.
+The full 365-day mission arc starts with a 7-day free trial (on the Annual Plan), then 9.99 USD per month, 59.99 USD per year, or 149.99 USD for lifetime access.
 There is no paywall on the emergency craving tool.

 Frequently Asked Questions